kirilltm04/Flights_Project/README.md

 Pull requests and suggestions are welcome!
 If you'd like to add more features—like charts, export tools, or maps—feel free to fork the project or open an issue.

 ## 💬 Questions?
 Feel free to reach out or open an issue on GitHub if you need help setting things up or extending the functionality.
-Made with ❤️ for flight enthusiasts.